esrf-bliss/Lima-camera-dhyana/doc/index.rst

 * HwSync

-  Supported trigger types are:
+  Supported trigger mode are:
    - IntTrig
    - ExtTrigSingle
+   - ExtTrigMult
    - ExtGate

 Optional capabilites
 ........................

+* Rolling (standard) vs. Global shutter

+  The camera can support different trigger modes, please refer to the documentation for more details.
+  The camera plugin provides commands to change the trigger (shutter) mode, from standard (rolling) to global.
+An other mode calls "synchronous" is also available.

 * Cooling

   - Cooling method : Peltier cooling
-  - Cooling temperature : Forced air (Ambient at +25 Celsius):-10 Celsius
+  - Cooling temperature : Forced air (Ambient at +25 Celsius): -10 Celsius
-  - The TUCam SDK allows accessing the temperature (R/W).
+  - The TUCam SDK allows accessing the temperature target (R/W).

 * HwRoi

-  Roi parameters (x, y , width, height) must be power of 2 and > 32
+  Roi parameters (x, y , width, height), thanks to Lima you can set any Roi but to activate a real Hw Roi the camera only support x offset as factor of 4 and width as factor of 8.

 * HwBin